Crete in Winter

 Around Heraklion (within 30 Kilometres /18 miles):

 New winter additions near Heraklion:

 Fabrica House in Anopolis, traditional stone village house with real character, comfortable interiors & good views.
-Heating by fireplace and air conditioning.
+Heating by a fireplace and air conditioning.
 Price range: H2.
 Review, photos, rates & reservations with CreteTravel.com.

 Casa Delfino.
 Rooms/suites individually decorated, in the streets just behind the Venetian harbour, wonderful employees.
 WINTER price range H1/H2.
 Casa Delfino has been created with the kind of attention to detail, sense of quality and atmosphere that's much in demand in Crete.
 Open for its first winter season in 1992, it has since appended a second original Venetian building - suitably refurbished and decorated.
-Though it would be tempting to stay either in your room, or sipping coffee at breakfast looking onto the hotel's courtyard, the attractions of Chania and surrounding area beckon.
+Though it would be tempting to stay either in your room or sipping coffee at breakfast looking onto the hotel's courtyard, the attractions of Chania and surrounding area beckon.

 New winter additions near Chania:

 Natalia's Houses in Douliana, Samonas Inn in Samonas village, Apokoron Villas (all three in the Apokoronas/Vamos area), Villa Sevi in Melisourgio village, near Kissamos, Falasarna Villas, above Falasarna beach.

 And the luxurious "SK Place" Villas in Almirida, with floor-to-ceiling windows that bring in the spectacular sea views.

 Villa Kalliani near Herethiana village (Kissamos, west Crete).
 A three-bedroom villa with spectacular, panoramic views of the bay - in the winter, views of dramatic weather & sunsets too.
 Very private.
 (Pool might be emptied in the winter).